RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/domainmanager.md

 ```sh
 rhadmin config domain >  <output file>.ini
 ```
- A sample configuration is created, which requires the `DOMAIN_NAME` configuration property and the section's name be specified.
+ A sample configuration is created, which requires the `DOMAIN_NAME` configuration property and the section's name to be specified.
 The section name may be used with `rhadmin` commands.
 For additional configuration property settings, refer to the [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/configuration/domainmanager.md" >}}) .
 For the  file to be recognized by the AdminService, the file must have an .ini extension and be installed into the proper service directory: `/etc/redhawk/domains.d`.

 ### Displaying a Configuration